newsguildny/nytimesguild.org/INFRASTRUCTURE.md

 ## Deployments

-There is a GitHub workflow defined at `.github/workflows/deploy.yml` that builds and exports the site to static files, splits up the public and private pages, and then deploys them as described above.
-Whether a page is private is entirely determined by whether the `./scripts/export.sh` script moves it into `private-dist/` before running the deployment steps.
+There is a GitHub workflow defined at `.github/workflows/deploy.yml` that builds and exports the site to static files and then deploys them to GCS.

-Deployments are executed by a dedicated service account with the minimal required permissions to deploy new App Engine versions and update GCS objects.
+Deployments are executed by a dedicated service account with the minimal required permissions to update GCS objects.